Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 WhatsApp

 If you're a new puppy owner, one question that may be on your mind is, “Is it normal for my puppy to have soft stools or diarrhea?”
-As your adorable fur baby explores the world and tries new foods, it's not uncommon for their digestive system to go through some adjustments.
+As your adorable fur explores the world and tries new foods, it's not uncommon for their digestive system to go through some adjustments.
 In this article, we'll explore common causes of soft stools or diarrhea in puppies, when to be concerned, and what you can do to help your precious pup feel better.
 So, let's dive into the world of puppy poop and find out what's normal and what's not!

 Table of Contents